vectorgrp/sil-kit-adapters-tap/adaptive/README.md

 ### Setting up the network and starting the adapter

 The user manual of the *start application* suggests to create a network adapter with the IP address 192.168.7.2, we omitted this step and will now create a TAP device in the Linux system with the same address.
-The TAP device will enable the connection with CANoe using the Vector SIL Kit Adapter TAP.
+The TAP device will enable the connection with CANoe using the SIL Kit Adapter TAP.
 The TAP device is put in an extra namespace to separate the traffic completely.
-The Vector SIL Kit Adapter TAP needs to run before moving the TAP device to the network namespace.
+The SIL Kit Adapter TAP needs to run before moving the TAP device to the network namespace.
 Finally the SomeIP Daemon has to be started in context of this namespace.
 It is a good idea to put all the necessary commands in a shell script and also extend it with some commands to kill the applications from a previous run (see [helper-script](helper-scripts/start_app_sil_kit_adapters_setup.sh) as a possible template).

 1. Create TAP device `silkit_tap`